leezer3/OpenBVE-Site/install-addons/index.md

 Use the *Package Management* tab of the main OpenBVE application to install these.

 They may also be extracted manually into the root OpenBVE addons folder.

+# Mechanik Addons:

+Recent versions of OpenBVE (nightly builds from 02/06/2021 onwards) also support routes created for the legacy DOS simulator Mechanik.

+Each Mechanik addon should be extracted into a dedicated folder, e.g.
+{% highlight bash %}
+OpenBVE Addons Folder
+└─── Mechanik			# The top-level directory for all Mechanik routes
+	 ├── First Route	# All files for the first route are in this folder └── Second Route	# All files for the second route are in this folder etc.
+{% endhighlight %}

+Mechanik routes are always provided as a single complete archive.